Tech Camp-Logo-big

 TechSpark%202

-Students are introduced to the key principles of web design, user interface (UI) and user experience (UX), while learning the basics of Java Script- Students apply what they learn to their own custom website, adding text, images, audio, videos, hyperlinks, and more.
+Students are introduced to the key principles of web design, user interface (UI) and user experience (UX).
+Students apply what they learn to their own custom website, adding text, images, audio, videos, hyperlinks, and more.

 Prerequisites

-•A personal laptop (if you have your own) and USB key is required
+• A personal laptop (if you have your own)

 How sites are built?